katelynhur/AD-Stage-Net/README.md

 - **Code & Models:** This GitHub repository

 ## Disclure
-- OpenAI ChatGPT 5 and Google Gemini 2.5 were extensively used in constructing the codes in this repository.
+- OpenAI ChatGPT 5 and Google Gemini 2.5 assisted in writing the Python and Jupyter Notebook codes in this repository.